-The Commonwealth Registration Number is a number issued by DSS to all approved Australian Apprentices.
+The Commonwealth Registration Number is a number issued by the Australian Government Department of Industry to all approved Australian Apprentices.

 To be paid as a full-time Australian Apprentice under ABSTUDY a person must have a current (and not suspended) Commonwealth Registration Number.